Fast-64/fast64-docs/sm64/animations/exporting.rst

 **"Export All Separately"**: (C. Only available outside DMA.
 Only applicable with *"Export Single Action"* disabled)

-Export each animation (data and variants) in a seperate file.
+Export each animation (data and variants) in a Separete file.
 Reduces compression.

 **"Override Table and Data Files"**: (C. Only available outside DMA.
 Only applicable with *"Export Single Action"* disabled.
 Forced if *"Export All Separately"* is disabled)